polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 title: "Part 2 - Display balances"
 ---

 Now that we have the connection to our node let's play with some accounts.
-Because we are connecting to a `--dev` node, we can get access to accounts that are pre-funded, and which private key is known to us.
-Acount are organised in so called keyring.
-From a keyring you can get the address of an account, its associated name, the Keypair if this account is managed locally..
+Because we are connecting to a `--dev` node, we can get access to accounts who are pre-funded, and which private key is known to us.
+Acounts are organised in a so called keyring.
+From this keyring, you can get the address of an account, its associated name, its cryptographic keypair if this account is managed locally.
 The [`@polkadot/ui-keyring`](https://polkadot.js.org/ui/ui-keyring/) package contains many utilities to manage accounts, we will make use of them in the following sections.

-We needed to add `@polkadot/keyring`, `@polkadot/ui-identicon`, `@polkadot/ui-keyring`
+We needed to add `@polkadot/keyring`, `@polkadot/ui-identicon`, `@polkadot/ui-keyring` as dependencies to our project to get access to the keyring utilities.

 ## 2.1 Get testing accounts